atxtechbro/tech-skills-gym/exercises/ssh-cli-auth-transfer.md

    ```

    **Note:** While scanning the QR code is convenient, you may end up with a verification code on your smartphone that still needs to be transferred back to the ThinkPad.
 This creates another transfer challenge and isn't a complete solution by itself.

+   **Additional challenge:** When trying to manually type the verification code from smartphone back into the terminal, errors are common.
+Attempting this resulted in "OAuth error: Request failed with status code 400" - likely due to typos or character mismatches when manually entering the code.

 2. **Using Magic Wormhole** for direct secure transfer:
    ```bash